 Ms. Flanary's Counseling Office

-Hello Lamar families, I am the school counselor for the 2022-2023 school year.
-This is my first year at Lamar, and I could not be more excited about getting to know you all.
+Hello Lamar families, I am the school counselor for the 2023-2024 school year.
+This is my second year at Lamar, and I could not be more excited to spend another year with you all.
 I will be working to continue a safe and supportive school environment for students, family, and staff.
 Please let me know how I can support you!

 I grew up in Kingsport, TN.
 I attended Lee University to get my undergraduate degree, and then returned to the Tri-Cities to attend East Tennessee State University.
-During my free time I enjoy writing stories, reading books, singing in a choir, and playing the guitar.
+During my free time I enjoy writing stories, reading books, making music, and playing with my new puppy.
 I love to travel and explore new places.

 I am so thankful and excited to be a part of the Lamar Family!